Pennsylvania We the People

 We the People: The Citizen and the Constitution is a program of the Center for Civic Education in Calabasas, CA. It is coordinated by the Pennsylvania Council for the Social Studies in Pennsylvania.

-Look for FREE Professional Development for upper elementary teachers
+Look for FREE Professional Development for Teachers

 Teachers who implement the program in their classroom and participate in a research survey will receive a stipend along with the free materials and free training.